College of Alameda: Academics

+College of Alameda offers its courses on the semester calendar, as do the other three colleges of the Peralta Community College District.
+The college offers basic skills courses in English and Math, as well as individualized labs and tutoring.
+English as a Second Language courses provide second language learners with proficiency in English through practice in writing, speaking, listening and reading at various levels.
+Associate in Arts (AA) or Associate in Science (AS) degrees may be earned in many areas of liberal arts and science, with most credits earned transferable to the University of California, California State colleges and universities, and to other public and private four-year colleges and universities.

 Accreditation

-College of Alameda is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC), an institutional accrediting body recognized by the Council on Postsecondary Accreditation and the U.S. Department of Education.
-The College first was accredited in 1973, with the most recent affirmation in 2012.
-Individual College of Alameda occupational programs are accredited or certified by the American Dental Association (ADA) Council on Dental Education for Dental Assistants, the Federal Aviation Administration (FAA), and the National Institute for Automotive Service Excellence (ASE).
+College of Alameda is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).
+The college first was accredited in 1973.
+Individual College of Alameda occupational programs are accredited or certified by the American Dental Association (ADA), Council on Dental Education for Dental Assistants, the Federal Aviation Administration (FAA), and the National Institute for Automotive Service Excellence (ASE).

 Campus

 College of Alameda's first classes were held in 1968 in temporary facilities at Historic Alameda High School on Central Avenue in downtown Alameda.
 Its present 59-acre campus, located at the intersection of Webster Street and Ralph Appezzato Memorial Parkway in Alameda, opened in June 1970.
 With its buildings surrounding a central courtyard, the campus is designed to encourage the interaction between students, faculty and staff essential to an effective learning environment.
 The campus is accessible by auto or AC Transit bus through the Webster Street Tube from downtown Oakland.

 The college's aviation maintenance programs are located on a 2.5 acre site on Harbor Bay Parkway, adjacent to Oakland International Airport's North Field.